david-mart/nx-cdktf/README.md

   - Deploy
   - Destroy

+> Note: This plugin is just a wrapper for CDKTF for Typescript, therefore this documentation does not include any CDKTF specific instructions. <br/>
+> For this plugin to work properly you need to have the CDKTF CLI set up locally.
+Follow the official [Getting Started Guide](https://developer.hashicorp.com/terraform/tutorials/cdktf/cdktf-install#prerequisites) (if you haven't already).

-## Setting up the NX CDKTF plugin
+### Setting up the NX CDKTF plugin

-Adding the Prisma plugin to an existing Nx workspace can be done with the following:
+Adding the CDKTF plugin to an existing Nx workspace can be done with the following:

 ```sh
 npm i -D nx-cdktf